parthskansara/Network-Emulator/README.md

 To run the project, we first need to setup Mininet in a VM.

 ### Mininet Setup
 #### For Windows:
 1. Install a Virtual Machine Software (recommended: Oracle VM)
 2. Download the mininet VM image [here](https://github.com/mininet/mininet/releases/download/2.3.0/mininet-2.3.0-210211-ubuntu-18.04.5-server-amd64-ovf.zip)
 3. Import the VM image into virtual box  (You can double-click to open in virtual box)
 4. Default setup will be good and you can increase the RAM to 4GB if you want
 5. Open the mininet VM.
 6. username and password are both mininet

 #### For Linux Ubuntu:

 1. You can get source code
 `git clone git://github.com/mininet/mininet`

 2. Then you can run the command:
 `mininet/util/install.sh -a`

 3. You can run the following command to test:
 `sudo mn --switch ovsbr --test pingall`

-All this above you can find in [here](http://mininet.org/download/)
+You can find more about this [here](http://mininet.org/download/).

 #### For Mac M1:

 1. If you are an M1 user, you cannot install virtualbox.
-There are two
-workarounds: the cloud or using VMWare Fusion
+There are two workarounds: the cloud or using VMWare Fusion
 2. If you are using the cloud, you can get free versions (e.g., AWS EC2 gives you free tiers for Linux VMs, Alibaba cloud platform also gives you free tiers), or you can get paid versions from Linode, EC2, Alibaba and many others.
 3. Another possible workaround is to use VMWare Fusion and UTM as a replacement for VirtualBox.

 ### Uploading files:

 1. Get the files using the following command:
 ```bash
 # Clone this repository
 $ git clone https://github.com/parthskansara/Network-Emulator.git
 ```

 2. For VirtualBox Shared Folders, install guest utilities with this command:
 `sudo apt-get install virtualbox-guest-utils`

 a.
 Add the folder using Devices → Shared Folders and make the drive <ins>*auto-mount*</ins> and <ins>*permanent*</ins>.
 Restart the VM, and your folder will be under `/media`

 b.
 To access the folder, you will need to add the mininet user to the group **vboxsf** using the following command:
 `sudo adduser mininet vboxsf`

 c.
 Reboot

 ### Run the Network Emulator
-This emulator configures a network with static routes.
-For dynamic routing, check [this](#run-the-dynamic-routing-emulator).

 1. Move into the project directory using the following command: